I am a

-Please let me know asap if you have any learning challenges, as I will do my best to work within your requirements.
+Please let me know if you have any learning requirements, as I will do my best to work within those.

-You can then transfer other fonts into this one, which is easier for those people who have dyslexia, and Scotopic Sensitivity/Irlen Syndrome/Percetual Dyslexia to read.
+You can then transfer other fonts into this one, which is easier for you to read.

 I receive supervision of my supervision sessions with another PACFA approved supervisor, this is to ensure best practice on my part.

 One of my goals is to support you to increase your self-understanding, understanding of your clients and understanding of the therapy you are providing your clients.